 We are committed to providing quality services in accordance with the 2008 Health and Social Care Act by caring, competent, well trained staff in a homely atmosphere.
 In this atmosphere of care and support, people are both helped and encouraged to live as full, interesting and independent a life as possible.
-We care for people who are living with dementia.
-We value each person as an individual and try to keep rules and regulations to a minimum.
+We care for people who are living with dementia and value each person as an individual.

 We try to make sure that people who live with us are fully consulted about matters which might affect their wellbeing or quality of life.
 Our staff understand the importance of listening to their views of their care.
 We try to involve their families and friends to assist us.